 This is an expensive shoe, priced at $170 USD.
 Many runners would gasp at this price tag, but keep in mind that this is a highly durable shoe and you will get at least several hundred miles out of this shoe on road.
 With its exceptional durability, you can easily feel comfortable wearing this shoe not only on race day but also for those faster training sessions.

 The Contagrip outsole is really good at providing traction on wet, slippery, smooth surfaces.
 This type of rubber outsole, originally designed for trail shoes, provides great traction even on light trail surfaces despite its lack of lugs

-This is a highly flexible shoe built for efficient runners with a high cadence and good foot strength.
+This is a highly flexible shoe, made for runners with an efficient stride and solid foot strength.
 There isn't much cushioning, only a little bit more than the S-Lab X-Series

 This is a shoe designed for a neutral stride and good for runners who need a little freedom in their shoes to allow for natural foot movement.
 This shoe is also designed to be low to the ground and provide a lot of ground feedback.
 This low stack height is great at providing a nice stable feeling throughout the stride.

 There is an 8mm drop which is a little big for a road performance shoe.
 But because Salomon put so much work into its design, it doesn’t feel like you are dragging your heel.

 • ProFeel Film

 • Energy cell+ cushioning foam material